Hylander21st/API-Assignment-1/README.md

 ## Add Anime

-This function takes in multiple variables which are id, title, genre, episodes, description, releaseYear, studio.
+This function takes in multiple variables which are  title, genre, episodes, description, releaseYear, studio.
 This function adds a new Anime into array with the given varibles.

 ```javascript